How to Become a Principal

 Job Description for Principals

-A school principal is in charge of all the operations at their school: they oversee teachers, coordinate curricula, plan and manage school events, maintain a budget, and keep the environment safe and conducive to learning.
+A school principal is responsible for all operations at their school: they oversee teachers, coordinate curricula, plan and manage school events, manage the budget, and ensure a safe, conducive learning environment.

-This is a role with a lot of power, but with that comes a lot of responsibility, specifically to the state and federal standards.
-Principals and administrators are in a great position to shape the way their school operates and make a change, but they’re also beholden to requirements for their students’ performance on tests and their teachers ability to drive those test scores.
+This is a role with significant power, but with that comes significant responsibility, particularly to state and federal standards.
+Principals and administrators are in a great position to shape how their schools operate and effect change, but they’re also beholden to requirements tied to students’ test performance and to teachers’ ability to drive those scores.

-Some schools allocate assistant principals to help share duties, which can be as nitty gritty as hiring cafeteria workers, or as big picture as enforcing attendance policies.
-Administrators will also need to draw on their knowledge of teaching for tasks like mediating parent-teacher meetings, observing classrooms, and evaluating teacher performance.
-They work full-time, year-round because while everyone else goes home, they’re the ones responsible for writing up reports on student test scores, or drafting next semester’s class schedules.
+Some schools assign assistant principals to share duties, which can range from hiring cafeteria workers to enforcing attendance policies.
+Administrators will also need to draw on their teaching expertise for tasks such as mediating parent-teacher meetings, observing classrooms, and evaluating teacher performance.
+They work full-time, year-round, because while everyone else goes home, they’re the ones responsible for writing up reports on student test scores, or drafting next semester’s class schedules.

-It can be a challenging, highly visible job, but the role of principal has plenty of task variety and offers the satisfaction of making real change.
-If lesson plans and lunchtime quiz grading has got you down, the high risk, high reward role of administration might be a good fit for you.
+It can be a challenging, highly visible role, but the principal’s job offers a wide variety of tasks and the satisfaction of making real change.
+If lesson plans and lunchtime quiz grading have got you down, the high-risk, high-reward role of administration might be a good fit for you.

 According to the Bureau of Labor statistics, you might also perform the following job functions: